clwi/CWPack/README.md

 Included in the test folder are a module test and a performance test and shell scripts to run them.

+## More Info

+More info on CWPack can be found in the document [QUICK-START.md](https://github.com/clwi/CWPack/blob/Develop/QUICK-START.md)

 # Objective-C

 CWPack also contains an Objective-C interface.
 The MessagePack home page example would look like: